Vector35/debugger/docs/guide/index.md

 Any changes, e.g., annotations, comments, are lost after the target exits.
 This is because the debugger binary view is a separate binary view, and edits to it would not carry over to the original binary view.
 As a temporary workaround, try to apply changes to the original binary view, whose changes will always be carried over to the debugger binary view when the target launches.

-We are also working on https://github.com/Vector35/debugger/issues/213 which will resolve the problem by offering a viable way to selectively carry over some changes made to the debugger binary view to the original binary view.
+We are also working on [an issue](https://github.com/Vector35/debugger/issues/213) which will resolve the problem by offering a viable way to selectively carry over some changes made to the debugger binary view to the original binary view.

 ## Troubleshooting